Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Dynamics of entanglement during and after operation of a two-qubit gate

 \subsection{Weaker system--reservoir coupling}

-In this subsection, we focus on the dynamics with a smaller system--reservoir coupling and set $2 \pi \hbar \kappa=0.004$.
-The time traces of the concurrence are displayed in Figs.~\ref{fig:iSWAPHomo}(c) and (g)--(i).
-In Fig.~\ref{fig:iSWAPHomo}(c), one can see that the gate performance improves compared to the strong system--reservoir-coupling case [Fig.~\ref{fig:iSWAPHomo}(b)], as expected.
-The difference of the concurrences between different spectral exponents is negligible during the gate application [inset of Fig.~\ref{fig:iSWAPHomo}(c)].
+In this subsection, we focus on the dynamics with a very weak system--reservoir coupling and set $2 \pi \hbar \kappa=0.004$.
+The time traces of the concurrence are displayed in Figs.~\ref{fig:iSWAPHomo}(d) and \ref{fig:iSWAPHomo}(h)--\ref{fig:iSWAPHomo}(j).
+In Fig.~\ref{fig:iSWAPHomo}(d), one can see that the gate performance improves compared to the strong system--reservoir-coupling case [Fig.~\ref{fig:iSWAPHomo}(c)], as expected.
+The difference of the concurrences between different spectral exponents is negligible during the gate application [inset of Fig.~\ref{fig:iSWAPHomo}(d)].
 However, one finds an obvious difference during the idling: Only the concurrence with the deep sub-Ohmic reservoir exhibits oscillations, a finding that requires to take the whole profile of the spectral noise power into account, even in this small system--reservoir-coupling regime.

-Comparing the dynamics with different $J$ in Figs~\ref{fig:iSWAPHomo}(g)--(i), we see that the concurrences after the time $\omega_q t / \pi = 3$ are almost the same, which is consistent with the case with the larger $\kappa$ in Figs.~\ref{fig:iSWAPHomo}(d)--(f).
+Comparing the dynamics with different $J$ in Figs.~\ref{fig:iSWAPHomo}(h)-\ref{fig:iSWAPHomo}(j), we see that the concurrences after the time $\omega_q t / \pi = 3$ are almost the same, which is consistent with the case with the larger $\kappa$ in Figs.~\ref{fig:iSWAPHomo}(e)--\ref{fig:iSWAPHomo}(g).
 Even in the case of the weaker system--reservoir coupling, the contribution of the reservoirs to the system dynamics is found to be dominant compared to the direct qubit--qubit coupling in our setting.
-The main difference between the lager and smaller $\kappa$ is that the peak with the smaller $J$ is almost on the red vertical dashed line: The concurrence with $J / \omega_q = 1/12$ manifestly increases during the period $2 \leq \omega_q t / \pi \leq 3$.
+The main difference between the lager and smaller $\kappa$ is that the peak with the smaller $J$ is almost on the red vertical dashed line.
+The concurrence with $J / \omega_q = 1/12$ manifestly increases during the period $2 \leq \omega_q t / \pi \leq 3$.

-It is worth noting that the peak position in the case with $J/\omega_q = 1/12$ and $s = 1/8$ [red curve in Fig.~\ref{fig:iSWAPHomo}(i)] is located after $\omega_q t / \pi = 3$.
+It is worth noting that the peak position in the case with $J/\omega_q = 1/12$ and $s = 1/8$ [red curve in Fig.~\ref{fig:iSWAPHomo}(j)] is located after $\omega_q t / \pi = 3$.
 The oscillation of $\sqrt{\rho_{11}(t)\rho_{44}(t)}$, which results from the memory effects of the reservoirs~\cite{NakamuraPRR2024}, can generate the entanglement even after switching off the direct qubit--qubit coupling.